 - ERISA: Governs both health and disability plans, requiring clear SPDs and claims procedures.

-- HIPAA: Permits sharing of health information between the health plan and the disability insurer for claims purposes, but strict privacy rules apply.
+- HIPAA: Permits sharing health info between the health plan and disability insurer for claims, but strict privacy rules apply.

 - ACA: Mandates that health coverage continue to be offered to employees on leave in certain circumstances.